 All right, a few small tips to wrap this up:

-1) Never ask me: Do you have any jobs open?
-You are telling them, “I don’t care enough about working at your company to go to your web page.”
+1) Never ask: Do you have any jobs open?
+You are telling us, “I don’t care enough about working at your company to go to your web page.”
 In fact, never ask somebody you are trying to get a job from ANYTHING that a google search would reveal.